matejsarlija/AnkiZero/README.md

 # AnkiZero

 AnkiZero is an Android application built with Jetpack Compose that helps users with flashcard learning.
 It leverages Firebase for analytics & crash reporting.
+Built entirely using agents.

 ## Architecture